msn02/EDP-Activity8/README.md

   1. Clone Repository using GitHub Desktop
   2. OR Download ZIP File (alternative)
   3. Start Apache and MySQL in XAMPP
+     - Ensure that the php_api folder is inside the xampp/htdocs folder in your local machine
+     - Modify the database connection details (username, password, etc.)
-  4. Import MySQL Database
+  5. Import MySQL Database
-  5. Run the C# Application in Visual Studio 2022
+  6. Run the C# Application in Visual Studio 2022